francescomascellino/laravel-migration-seeder/README.md

 ```

-EDIT THE TABLE IN THE UP ABND DOWN FUNCTIONS IN THE update_trains_table.php MIGRATION FILE (REMOVES THE STRING LIMIT 50 FROM THE company COLUMN)
+EDIT THE TABLE IN THE UP AND DOWN FUNCTIONS IN THE update_trains_table.php MIGRATION FILE (REMOVES THE STRING LIMIT 50 FROM THE company COLUMN)

 ```php